yvich/PetDetect/README.md

  ## Core Features

  - Pet detection
- - Notification and picture received if pet leave
+ - Notification and picture received when pet enters and leaves a room
  - data hiding
- - history of pet movement for better monotoring , etc
+ - history of pet movement for better monotoring, etc